 I’m a fan of having multiple revenue streams.
 This was a pro-tip I learned from fashion bloggers, and it has given more stability to my business.

 - Affiliate sales: MedBridge has been an incredible partner for me.
 OTs who want to easily obtain some amazing CEUs online can use my MedBridge promo code for significant savings.
 I also help connect therapy clinic owners with the MedBridge Enterprise Solution, which gives clinics a group discount, along with tons of other resources.
+Lastly, I work to help MedBridge promote its student discount, which is a wonderful way for students to gain additional knowledge without paying for CEUs they don’t (yet) need.

 - Job postings: I do my best to provide a complete guide to all of the avenues to find occupational therapy jobs.
 I’ve worked with ZipRecruiter to have an embedded job search on this page.